12 min read

 Glossary of CIPP/US Terms

-The CIPP/US practice exam contains 90 questions and provides a realistic look at the types of questions you should expect, the format of the exam, and more.
-I'd recommend checking out these practice exams (or a third-party equivalent) to understand how you may perform on the real exam.
+The CIPP/US practice exam contains 90 questions (the same as the real exam).
+It provides a realistic look at the type of questions you should expect, the overall format of the exam, and costs $45 (IAPP Members) or $55 (Non-Members).

 Online and In-Person Training